Haulers (transporters), refurbishers and processors are often referred to as service providers.

 How to register with the Authority

-Complete the registration form and email it as an attachment to firstname.lastname@example.org
+If you are an ITT/AV hauler, refurbisher or processor under the EEE Regulation, complete the registration form below and email it as an attachment to firstname.lastname@example.org

 If you are unsure if you are an ITT/AV hauler, refurbisher or processor under the EEE Regulation, contact us at email@example.com or (647) 496-0530 or toll free at (833) 600-0530.

 Under the EEE Regulation, it is the producer, not service provider, who has to meet management requirements.
 Managed means reused, refurbished, or processed (i.e. recovered resource).
 The following management requirements are relevant for service providers to know:

 - Producers must ensure that ITT/AV picked up from a collection site is managed within three months of the pickup date by a hauler.